khoih-prog/BlynkEthernet_WM/README.md

 1. Fix bug
 2. Change default macAddress for boards to avoid macAddress conflict while simultaneously testing multiple boards.

 - This is the new library, adding to the current Blynk_WiFiManager.
-It's designed to help you eliminate `hardcoding` your Blynk credentials in `Mega 1280, Mega 2560, Mega ADK`, ***Teensy, SAM DUE, SAMD, etc. boards using Ethernet shields (W5100, W5200, W5500, ENC28J60, etc)***.
+It's designed to help you eliminate `hardcoding` your Blynk credentials in ***Teensy, SAM DUE, SAMD, etc. boards using Ethernet shields (W5200, W5500, ENC28J60, etc)***.
 It's currently ***not supporting SSL***.
-- It's not supporting UNO/Nano and other AVR boards having only `32KBytes` of program storage space.
+- It's not supporting UNO/Nano/Mega and other AVR boards for not enough memory.
-- Mega boards can't use dynamic parameter feature because of too small memory size.
+- It's not supporting W5100 Ethernet shields boards for not enough memory and small buffer size.
 - You can update Blynk Credentials any time you need to change via Configure Portal.
 Data are saved in configurable locations in EEPROM, DueFlashStorage or FlashStorage
 - Teensy LC, 2.0++ and 2.0 not supported.